Analyzing Material Recognition Performance of Thermal Tactile Sensing using a Large Materials Database and a Real Robot: Evaluation: Real Robot Data

 \subsection{Experimental Procedure}

-Figure \ref{fig:1dof} shows an example of the 1-DoF robot reaching to touch a cardboard sample.
-We used a Python script on a separate Dell Optiplex 9010 Computer equipped with Intel(R) Core(TM) i7-3770 CPU at 3.40GHz running 32-bit Ubuntu 12.04.2 LTS system with Linux Ubuntu 3.5.0-54-generic kernel to control the device through a serial link with the Teensy 3.2 microcontrollers.
-Before reaching down and contacting the sample, the device waits at $15$ mm above the sample, to allow a voltage supply to generate heat based on an integral controller such that the active sensing thermistor maintains the desired temperature.
-Upon contact with the material sample, the integral controller stops so as not to interfere with the natural heat transfer from the sensor to the material sample.
-The micro-controllers record the active sensing thermistor and the passive sensing thermistor readings at 200 Hz for 10 seconds.
-Note, the sensor has an insulated foam backing which makes the sensor compliant and thus, to ensure that there is complete contact between the material sample and the sensor's flat surface, we use a force threshold of $5$ N to detect the onset of contact.
+We used a Python script on a separate Dell Optiplex 9010 Computer equipped with Intel(R) Core(TM) i7-3770 CPU at 3.40 GHz running 32-bit Ubuntu 12.04.2 LTS system with Linux Ubuntu 3.5.0-54-generic kernel to control the device through a serial link with the Teensy 3.2 microcontrollers.
+Before reaching down and contacting the sample, the device waits at $15$ mm above the sample, to allow a voltage supply to generate heat based on an integral controller such that the active sensing thermistor maintains a desired temperature.
+Upon contact with the material, the integral controller stops so as not to interfere with the natural heat-transfer from the sensor to the material.
+The micro-controllers record the active sensing thermistor and the passive sensing thermistor readings at $200$ Hz for $10$ seconds.
+Note, the sensor has an insulated foam backing which makes the sensor compliant and thus, to ensure that there is complete contact between the material and the sensor's flat surface, we use a force threshold of $5$N to detect the onset of contact.
 Also, we do not use the passive thermistor data for any material recognition purposes.
-The robot then raises the sensing module and waits for 20 seconds before starting the next trial.
-Using the FLIR Tau 2 324 7.5mm Thermal Imaging Camera Core (46324007H-FRNLX), we found that 20 seconds were enough for the material samples to come back to their initial state.
-This is to ensure that the sample is at a consistent initial condition before the robot touches it at any trial (see Extension 1).
+The robot then raises the sensing module and waits for $20$ seconds before starting the next trial.
+Using the FLIR Tau 2 324 $7.5$mm Thermal Imaging Camera Core (46324007H-FRNLX), we found that $20$ seconds was enough for the materials to come back to their initial state.
+This is to ensure that the material is at a consistent initial condition before the robot touches it at any trial.